 Guided Tours of the Capuchin Crypts

-Although the church does arrange its own guided tours, these have to be booked at least two weeks in advance.
-There are a few tour guides who offer guided tours of the museum and crypts.
+Although the church does arrange its own guided tours, these have to be booked at least two weeks in advance and they are quite pricey.
+There are a few local tour guides who offer guided tours of the museum and crypts.
 With a guided tour there is no standing in the queues.

 The Capuchin crypts at the Santa Maria della Concezione dei Cappuccini also feature in a Guided Tours of the Crypts and Catacombs of Rome.
 And for 54€ you can get a guided tour of the museum and crypt and enjoy a choral concert in the Basilica of Santa Maria Immacolata.